The 10 Best Baby Gates For Stairs In 2020

 Stairs: Stairs are a major source of falling injuries for children, as they explore their surroundings.
 It’s essential to put a baby gate at the top of the stairs, to prevent falling.
 It is also a good idea to put a baby gate at the bottom of the stairs, particularly if your child regularly has access to the area, to prevent them from climbing up and falling down.

-Kitchens And bathrooms: Kitchens and bathrooms tend to have a number of child hazards, including hot stoves and ovens, sharp implements, cleaning supplies, and water.
+Kitchens And bathrooms: Kitchens and bathrooms tend to have several child hazards, including hot stoves and ovens, sharp implements, cleaning supplies, and water.
 In addition to using baby-safe door and cupboard closures, a baby gate can keep a child out of those rooms altogether when unsupervised.

 What to Look For In Baby Gate

-Aside from the type of baby gate you need, and where you will place it in your home, there are a number of other features to look for:
+Aside from the type of baby gate you need, and where you will place it in your home, there are several other features to look for:

 - Vertical Slats: Horizontal slats invite climbing, and should be avoided.
 Look for vertical slats, with slats spaced no further than 3 inches apart.
 Wide slats pose the risk of a child getting their head stuck in the gate.